xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tCHwEA2HqU8" frameborder="0" allowfullscreen></iframe>
 <br>

+ * [Run some live demos here](http://opensourcebim.github.io/BIMsurfer/) - try the links at the top of the page.

 ## Background

  First, a little history.
 BIMSurfer's WebGL-based 3D viewer has been through a few evolutions, so it's been a tag-team